diffpy/diffpy.github.io/products/diffpycmi/install.rst

    ./runtests.sh

+If there are failures they are most likely due to missing software or incorrect versions of Python or other libraries being used together.
-If there are failures for binary tarballs, you may need to recompile the sources by running ``./install --build``.
+After addressing these issues it may be necessary to recompile the sources by running ``./install --build``.

 Remarks
 ------------------------------------------------------------------------